 The more we evolve in this direction, the better we can deal with the unavoidable reality of others’ constant intrusion on our space.
-In addition, we can acquire more awareness about how we do the exact same thing to other people.
+In addition, we can build more self-awareness about how we do the exact same thing to other people.

 Ultimately, we act as supportive mirrors for each other.
-There’s much to be gained by lowering our guard and allowing others to show us our softest and most vulnerable spots—and letting them support us as we strengthen there.
+There’s much to be gained by lowering our guard.
+We gain a lot when we allow others to show us our softest and most vulnerable spots—and let them support us in those places.
+This is how we strengthen.

 In the end, we are all struggling to make our way through a busy street.
-All of us are simultaneously getting bumped into and bumping against someone.
+We are simultaneously bumping along.
 We are all trying to make it safely somewhere.

 If we keep in mind this inescapable truth, then perhaps we can find it in ourselves to reach out and help steady the next person we accidentally bump into.
 We can look into their eyes in acknowledgment as we make sure they did not sustain significant injury from our clumsy trekking before we both move along our way.

 We are all playing the same team-less game.

 That’s a beautiful thing to realize.
 Cultivating our individual sense of self-awareness helps us see that we are all on the same team.

 Want to learn more about healthy habits?
 Follow us on Instagram @healthy.